DigiBP/Hoselupf/README.md

 In such case, we added a custom application interface (API Hub), which would be used to collect and manage all APIs.
 This is to prevent having endpoints manged through different systems.

+Alternatively, a solution such as [Azure API Management](https://azure.microsoft.com/en-us/services/api-management) from Microsoft might be evaluated.
+Thereby, all API endpoints could be managed centrally via Azure.
+Therefore, the complete domain services might have to be managed on Azure side.

 ## Service Integration with iSaaS

 ### Data structure